mLetrone/power-events/README.md

 ```
 ### Complex conditions

-_in depth field condition and condition combinations_
+_In depth field condition and condition combinations_

 ```python
 from power_events import EventResolver